callnoah2/Text_Tools/doc/Plan.md

 errors are same as cut.

 **Step Five**
-[ ]Data used by functions and where it comes from
+[x]Data used by functions and where it comes from
 	* Explain what form the output will take?

-I guess I will know what this means later when I know more about the assignment **Step Six**
+Data all comes from the data files that will be used for testing, really, any text based files can be used as data. the output will depend on the function called, but it will always be printed out or > directed into a different file.

+**Step Six**
-[ ] List all algorithms that will be used and where
+[x] List all algorithms that will be used and where

+I have only seen one function that will require an algorithm and I will just use the sort() from python.
+If there are any other algorithms needed, I will plan them before I continue.

 ## Phase 1: Design
 *(30% of your effort)*